Sotatek-ManhNguyen3/cartesi_sqlite_poc/README.md

 ```shell
 $ docker exec cartesi_sqlite_poc_hardhat_1 npx hardhat --network localhost sqlite3:addInput --input "0x73656C656374202A2066726F6D20626F6F6B73"
 ```
+This input means `select * from books`

+You can replace this query by another query to retrieve the expected result.
+Such as:

+`INSERT INTO books VALUES (2, "Book 2", 30)`

+`SELECT * FROM books WHERE name = "Book 2"`

 The input will have been accepted when you receive a response similar to the following one: